yoyotv/Fusion-and-Extension-Netwoks/README.md

 I implement it on keras.

-The code on other framworks(e.g. caffe, pytorch, tensorflow) will release soon.
+The code on other framworks(e.g. caffe, pytorch, tensorflow) will be released soon.

 ### Paramaters